dwjohnston/blacksheepcode/src/how_to_effectively_hire_contractors.md

 However, the key thing I would highlight here - is that you are hiring the contractor in the role of an _educator_ not as somebody to build out architecture.

 Building out architecture might well be something that they do, but the important thing a contractor in this role should be doing explaining why they're doing they're doing and spreading the knowledge and experience as much as possible.
-What they shouldn't be doing is dropping a whole heap of code on your and then leaving.
+What they shouldn't be doing is dropping a whole heap of code on your lap, as pristine as it might be, and then leaving.
+That won't solve or engineering maturity problem.